 As the 2019 « ADAMI Classical Revelation », Jérémy Garbarg embodies the new generation of the French cello school.
-He is laureate of numerous international completions as the Societa Umanitaria (Italy), Johannes Brahms (Austria) and Viña del Mar (Chile).
-He is also laureate of the Banque Populaire Foundation.
+He is a laureate of numerous international competitions (Brahms in Austria, Viña del Mar in Chile, Societa Umanitaria in Italy, Belgium Cello Society Competition, …).

 Jérémy Garbarg, who comes from a family of musicians, naturally turned, at the age of five, to the instrument his mother plays: the cello.
 Awarded